 Julietta Singh, professor of English and women, gender, & sexuality studies, directed The Nest, a feature-length documentary, which will make its world premiere at the upcoming Hot Docs Festival in Toronto, Canada.

-Sandy Williams IV, assistant professor of art, designed the large bronze sculpture, Arthurs and Architects, as a memorial to the role of slavery in the life of Roanoke College.
+Sandy Williams IV, assistant professor of art, designed the large bronze sculpture, Authors and Architects, as a memorial to the role of slavery in the life of Roanoke College.
 Learn More.

 Olivier Delers, professor of French, and Mimi Hanaoka, associate professor of religious studies, have been named Associated Colleges of the South Mellon Academic Leadership Fellows for 2025–27.